maiswan/backlight/README.md

 ### 2b.
 Install packages (SPI) (For Pi 5)
 > [!WARNING]
 > This section is recommended for the Pi 5 only.
-Consider returning to step 2a instead.

 > [!IMPORTANT]
 > With SPI, backlight can only address 168 RGB LEDs (≈ 126 RGBW LEDs) because of the underlying SPI driver.
 [The issue is tracked here](https://github.com/adafruit/Adafruit_CircuitPython_NeoPixel_SPI/issues/37).